pyTooling/pyTooling/doc/CallByRef.rst

 CallByRef
 #########

-The ``pyTooling.CallByRef`` package contains auxilary classes to implement call by reference emulation for function parameter handover.
-The callee gets enabled to return out-parameters for simple types like ``bool`` and ``int`` to the caller.
+The :py:mod:`pyTooling.CallByRef` package contains auxiliary classes to implement call by reference emulation for function parameter handover.
+The callee gets enabled to return out-parameters for simple types like :py:class:`bool` and :py:class:`int` to the caller.

 .. admonition:: Python Background